ILJICH/PyBd/README.md

     >Example: **"a\*"** means **"a"** pressed, then any sequence, finished by wildcard breaker (can be changed in config, default: **"\<ENTER\>"**).

 ## Installation
+First of all, make shure you have all dependencies installed.
+>\# apt-get install xinput python-daemon python-xlib<br>
+\# pip install evdev

 To install you need to run:

 >$ git clone https://github.com/ILJICH/PyBd.git<br>